CiaranMoran27/Testing/Project/README.md

 - **df.skew()**: Measures how symmetric a data distrubition is.
 The Function computes the "skewness" of the data present in a given axis of the DataFrame object.
 A skew value between -0.5 and 0.5 is considered symmetrical.
 - **series.kurtosis()**: Measures the heaviness of the distribution tails.
 The function computes the tail volumne difference relative to a guassian distribution curve.
 A kurtosis value of 0 is considered normal distribution, negative inidicates a flat thin-tailed distribution, positive indicates pointy fat-tailed distribution curves and a kurtosis value that exceeds absolute 3 indicates Excess Kurtosis.<br/>

 These two distrubtion functions were used to further analyse the iris independant variables (see Fig X for results).
 The results showed that for all iris dependant variables a degree of symmetry exists in the data distributions as all skew values lie between -0.5 and 0.5.
 The sepal length and sepal width attribues have a slightly right learning skew whearas the petal length and petal width attributes data curve is learning slightly to the left.
-All the kurtosis values for this datset do not exceed absolute 3, which indicates that for future sample selection there would be a low probability of obtaining an extreme outlier relative to the normal distribution curse.
+All the kurtosis values for this datset do not exceed absolute 3, which indicates that for future sample selection there would be a low probability of obtaining an extreme outlier relative to the normal distribution curve.

 | <img src="Images/skew_kurtosis_nohue.png"  width="400"/>|